 The conference always offers the chance to have stimulating debates and robust discussions, and we invite guest speakers that can influence policy and strategy.

 In 2018, The Department for Transport launched a consultation on the use of section 19 permits at this event.

 • The Olympic Collaboration

 • Partnership Working

 • Succession Planning

 • How to make politics work for you

-Most of our discussions are of a general nature and relate to all CTs in the UK, but it should be noted that although some conversations will be London focused, the issues discussed will be strategic and will have relevance to CTs in general.
+Most of our discussions are general and relate to all CTs in the UK.
+Still, it should be noted that although some conversations will be London focused, the issues discussed will be strategic and will have relevance to CTs in general.

 Suppliers relevant to the CT Sector are invited to exhibit.
-The conference is designed to maximise discussions and interaction between CT operators and suppliers.
+The conference is designed to maximise discussions and interactions between CT operators and exhibitors.

 Delegates will have the chance to talk with Minibus Converters, Insurance Brokers, Solicitors, Booking Software Developers and many more.